tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 Your fighter levels count as ranger levels for the purposes of spell progression

 ### Initiating Strike
 You are at your deadliest when you get the drop on your enemies.
 You have advantage on attack rolls against any creature that hasn't taken a turn in the combat yet.
-In addition, the first attack you make as part of the attack action is automatically a critical hit.
+In addition, if the target hadn't taken a turn in combat, the first attack you make as part of the attack action is automatically a critical hit.
 If you hit a creature in this way you can command an ally to spend their reaction to move up to their movement and make a single attack.

 *Note: This could potentially proc up to three times over two separate turns depending on how we run surprise rounds and if I have action surge.
 If we play it as we surprise someone who is unaware and there is a surprise round where they do not go.
 Then it is possible to attack, action surge attack, then the first actual round starts and if I have a higher initiative it can proc again*